The 2021 deadline for MPW73 has been extended to June 30, 2021.

 The inaugural online version of the Missouri Photo Workshop was such a success that we will continue to be online this year, enabling an even wider field of photographers and maintaining public safety.

-About the special 'Hometown' edition of the 72nd Missouri Photo Workshop: We will move to an online format for this year.
-From September 20 to September 26, faculty members will mentor smaller teams of photographers through documentary picture stories.
-Photographers will be based in their own hometowns.
+This second 'Hometown' edition of the 73rd Missouri Photo Workshop will be from September 19 to September 25.
+Faculty members will mentor small teams of photographers as they identify and create documentary picture stories.
+Photographers will be based in their own hometowns worldwide.
 With an increased faculty to photographer ratio, we’ll be able to preserve the story pitch and documentary photojournalism experience.

 To apply, please complete the following online application form.
 Be sure to include a brief letter about why you want to participate in the Missouri Photo Workshop, a résumé, and a reference letter from a professional journalist, photo editor, or educator outlining how they think you would contribute to and benefit from the workshop.
-Additionally, we request that you include a portfolio with twenty (20) images.
+Additionally, we request that you include a portfolio with twenty (20) images with captions in the image file.
 See the application for more details.

 The Missouri Photo Workshop is a digital workshop and participants must use digital cameras during the workshop.

 More Information.
 If you have questions or need more information (or would like to submit payment via check) please contact Workshop co-directors Brian Kratzer or David Rees or Jim Curley.